AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 > This method works in Firefox for Android version 90.0 and later.

-To make Firefox trust AdGuard certificate, follow this instruction:
+To make Firefox trust the AdGuard certificate, do the following:

 1. Run the browser.
 2. Go to *Settings > About Firefox*.